omidantilong/abdominal/README.md

 ### Usage

-Experiments are stored `experiments`, with one directory per experiment, like so:
+Experiments are stored in `experiments`, with one directory per experiment, like so:

 ```
 .